reallyenglish/cordova-browser-media-recorder/README.md

 ## General use

-In youe project, just install the plugin directly from github using the Cordova CLI:
+In your project, just install the plugin directly from github using the Cordova CLI:

 ```
 cordova plugin add https://github.com/reallyenglish/cordova-browser-media.git